samyak45/my-old-website/_posts/2017-01-25-rebels-who-they-are-and-why-you-need-them.md

 (Considering the rising unrest in this world, I can only assume that the population of rebels is on a rise.
 Or probably it's just that like attracts like and without my knowledge, I have recently been pushed into the 'Rebel Worldcup'!)

 Who are rebels?
-Think these Captain Jack Sparrow, Arya Stark, House MD and (of course) Harry Potter.
+Think these Captain Jack Sparrow, Arya Stark, Dr. House and (of course) Harry Potter.

 ![Jack Sparrow](http://samyakchoudhary.com/img/jack-sparrow_trustDishonesty.jpg){: .center-image }